jeangarcia77/jeangarcia77.github.io/_posts/2022-07-20-github-pages.markdown

 Once you have clicked the fork button, the Create a fork page will be brought up and allow for your entry of your username.
 To take advantage of the free hosting of your site, implement the following format in the Create a fork field.
 Example: <b>jeangarcia77.github.io</b>

-This will only work when using your USERNAME in the field followed by a period then github period io as in my example above and the image below.
+<b>This will only work when using your USERNAME in the field</b> followed by a period then github period io as in my example above and the image below.

 <figure>
 <img src="/assets/img/github-p2.PNG" alt="">